psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Who knows?
 I have heard this, and I have heard that.
 If the Sin-Eater was hating the dead man he could take the sins and fling them into the sea, and they would be changed into demons of the air that would harry the flying soul till Judgment-Day."

-"And how would that thing be done? "
+"And how would that thing be done?"

 The man spoke with flashing eyes and parted lips, the breath coming swift.
 Andrew Blair looked at him suspiciously; and hesitated, before, in a cold voice, he spoke again.